-A total of 70 commemorative trees are set to be planted in Garden of the Flute Players, which begins just on the west side of Pantano Pkwy. just north of Sarnoff Dr. (or, about 1/2 mile south of 22nd St. – approximately 1750 S. Pantano Pkwy., address is not marked).
+A total of 70 commemorative trees were planted in Garden of the Flute Players, which begins on the west side of Pantano Pkwy. just north of Sarnoff Dr. (or, about 1/2 mile south of 22nd St. – approximately 1750 S. Pantano Pkwy., address is not marked).
 Parking is not available in this area, but is mid-way between parking lots approximately 1/2 mile north at 22nd St., or 3/4 mile south at Golf Links Rd.
-All trees in this garden have been dedicated, and will be planted in advance of the December 2016 dedication (ceremony to be held in the Garden of the Winter Solstice section on December 9, 2016).
+All trees in this garden have been dedicated.

-A total of 80 commemorative trees are set to be planted in Garden of the Winter Solstice, on the west side of Pantano Pkwy. approximately 1/4 mile south of 22nd St. (approximately 1450 S. Pantano Pkwy., address is not marked).
-More than 30 of the trees here have already been dedicated.
-A future planting and ceremony in this area will take place in Spring 2017.
+A total of 80 commemorative trees have been planted in Garden of the Winter Solstice, on the west side of Pantano Pkwy. approximately 1/4 mile south of 22nd St. (approximately 1450 S. Pantano Pkwy., address is not marked).
+A dedication ceremony in this area will take place May 5, 2017.
 Parking is not available in this section, but is available a short distance north of here in the next section, Garden of the Summer Solstice.
-Dedicate a commemorative tree today – two step process: fill out a dedication form, and purchase a commemorative tree through the TCB store.
-For assistance, call (520) 837-6832.

 A total of 80 commemorative trees are set to be planted in Garden of the Summer Solstice, which is on the west side of Pantano Pkwy. immediately south of 22nd St. (approximately 1200 S. Pantano Pkwy., address is not marked).
 Plantings and ceremonies in this area are projected to take place in approximately 2017-2018.
 Limited parking is available in this section.